1ttric/1ttric.github.io/content/post/serverreport.md

 Assigning 2 threads to each VM, consider each of the 4 CPUs has 28 threads This server supports Intel Xeon E5-4600 v4 family processors.

-Efficiency of CPUs in this family:
+efficiency of CPUs in this family:

 Model        |Threads |Recommended customer price |$/thread
 -------------|--------|---------------------------|--------
 E5-4610 v4   |20      |**$1219**                  |**60.95**